-Since the previous valuation, the interest rate was lowered from 7.00% to 6.75%.
-This interest rate was adopted by the board on December 10, 2020.
-In addition, a one-time benefit increase was granted in December 2019, to members retired as of October 1, 2019.
+Since the previous valuation, a one-time benefit payment was granted in December 2021, to members retired as of October 1, 2021.

 The Plan is required to comply with the financial reporting requirements under GASB statement No. 67.
 In addition, the employer is required to comply with the financial reporting requirements under GASB statement No. 68.
 The necessary disclosure information has been provided in separate supplemental reports.